 Qualitative interpretation of the magnetic traverses shows that the basin is bounded by N-S trending faults both to the west and to the east.
 The 2D magnetic profiles (Figures 11 - 14) show the magnetic anomaly observed over the four faults in the south of Lake Magadi.
-The differences in magnetic anomaly signatures possibly indicate structurally controlled subsurface features (Adepelumi et al., 2008; Telford et al., 1976).
+The differences in magnetic anomaly signatures possibly indicate structurally controlled subsurface features (23, 31).

 Figure 11(b) shows magnetic anomaly along traverse P1.
 Here, four distinct trends are recognized, which coincide with the location of the identified faults within the basin.
 The traverse begins with a high and low magnetic anomaly (Station 0 - 200m), which is attributed to the highly faulted basaltic dyke that bounds the basin to the west (Figure 11 a and b).
 This signature is followed to the east by generally low signatures (Station 200 - 380m).
 This very low magnetic anomaly coincides with the hot and cold spring locations within the basin.
-The same result was experienced in Ethiopian Rift Valley by Abiye and Tigistu (2008).
+The same result was experienced in Ethiopian Rift Valley by Abiye and Tigistu (21).
 The lack of magnetic sources exists mostly between the faults, an evident of the presence of fluids as experienced in the field.
 The discontinuity between the basalt and sediments basin show the existence of faults between the rock units.
 A gentle rise in the anomaly towards the east (Station 380 -500m) shows the commencement of the chert zone within Fault B followed by low signatures characterized by sediments (Station 500 -700m).
 The high magnetic response within this zone could be attributed to the presence of chert vein as observed in the field.
 At the end of the low anomaly, there is a little rise but undulating signatures (Station 700m) which commence the chert zone (Fault C), followed by a relatively low anomaly (up to Station 1700m).
 The eastern-most basaltic rock along the traverse shows a rise in magnetic anomaly.
-General fluctuation of the magnetic response along the profile and the scattering of the Euler solutions possibly indicate that series of intense tectonic/faulting activity associated with shearing might have taken place within the basin (Adepelumi et al., 2008; Telford et al., 1976).
+General fluctuation of the magnetic response along the profile and the scattering of the Euler solutions possibly indicate that series of intense tectonic/faulting activity associated with shearing might have taken place within the basin (23, 31).

 Figure 11 a Geologic map of the magnetic survey area. (b).
-Processed ground magnetic data with 2 D Euler solutions obtained along traverse one with inclination and declination angles of $-26.2^{\circ}$ and $0.03^{\circ}$ respectively.
+Processed ground magnetic data with 2 D Euler solutions obtained along traverse one with inclination and declination angles of - 26.2° and 0.03° respectively.
 Plus (+) signs are Euler solutions for 1.0 structural index.